 High or low body temperatureSevere abdominal, back, or leg painFaintingSevere dehydrationSevere nausea, vomiting, and diarrheaBluish skin colorMuscle weakness

-Imaging tests evaluate the adrenal glands and surrounding structures.
-These may include: MRI scanCT scan
+Imaging tests may be needed to look at the adrenal glands.
+Tests may include: MRI scanCT scan

-There are no current guidelines to prevent Addison's disease.
+There are no current guidelines to prevent addison disease.